Dr Dan Bompa

-Dr Dan Bompa is a Chartered Engineer and Lecturer in the Department of Civil and Environmental Engineering at the University of Surrey where he has been a faculty member since early 2020.
+Dr Dan Bompa is a Chartered Engineer and Senior Lecturer in the Department of Civil and Environmental Engineering at the University of Surrey where he has been a faculty member since early 2020.
 Previously, he held postdoc posts at Imperial College London and Ecole Polytechnique Fédérale de Lausanne (EPFL) for a period of over seven years.
-His research interests include the response and performance of conventional and hybrid reinforced concrete structures and components, dissipative structural steel elements, recycling and reuse of waste materials in construction, FRP-composites, historic masonry, at ambient and elevated temperature, as well as under static and cyclic conditions.
+His research interests include the response and performance of conventional and hybrid reinforced concrete structures and components, dissipative structural steel elements, recycling and reuse of waste materials in construction, FRP-composites, and historic masonry, at ambient and elevated temperatures, as well as under static and cyclic conditions.
 Dan has been the lead author on an award-winning journal paper, receiving Structures Best Research Paper Prize for 2019.
 He worked as a practising design engineer and acted as a consultant for several civil and water-management projects over a period of more than five years.
-He is a Member of the Institution of Structural Engineers, a European Engineer (Eur Ing) of FEANI and sits in a number of professional executive committees.
-Dan completed his diploma in Civil Engineering with First-class honours in 2008, an MSc in Advanced Structural Engineering with Distinction in 2009 and the PhD in Civil Engineering in 2011, all from Technical University of Cluj-Napoca, and was a visiting PhD researcher at UPC Barcelona
+He is a Member of the Institution of Structural Engineers, a European Engineer (Eur Ing) of FEANI and sits on a number of professional executive committees.
+Dan completed his diploma in Civil Engineering with First-class honours in 2008, an MSc in Advanced Structural Engineering with Distinction in 2009 and the PhD in Civil Engineering in 2011, all from the Technical University of Cluj-Napoca, and was a visiting PhD researcher at UPC Barcelona

 - ENG1084 - Mathematics 1 (Module Leader)

 - ENG1085 - Mathematics 2 (Contributor)

 - ENG3183 - Integrated Design 3 (Module Leader)

 - ENGM042 - Steel Building Design (Module Leader)